 MK Jacob Klivnov also rebuked Mapam Knesset members on the committee discussing the Nazis and Nazi Collaborator Law:

 Whoever thinks of the situation of a Jew there, not with a biased perspective, but rather with a feeling of shared destiny, cannot but see that it was not betrayal, but often—and possibly in most cases—an act of courage and national loyalty on the part of those Jews who joined the Jewish Council.
 One could not have left those tens of thousands of Jews without any help or guidance.
 How can one say of a Jew who joined the Jewish Council that by his mere enlistment he became a collaborator with the Germans and cannot be forgiven?
 I protest against this view.

+Also the leader of Mapai, David Ben-Gurion refused to criticize Jews who lived in the Holocaust, including members of the Jewish councils.
+He also opposed the view held by some, including members of Mapam, that not reprimanding those who served as members of the Jewish Council would weaken Israeli society and especially its youth.
+In a letter sent in 1955 he wrote that “the young generation in the Land of Israel has been educated on the actions of ha-Shomer, ha-Haganah, and the IDF and there is no fear that the Jewish councils […] will affect our sons […].”
+To the contrary, members of Mapai feared that overstating the role of rebels in the Holocaust, might overshadow the overall lesson learnt from the Holocaust, namely, that the Jewish people in exile lived a passive life in which they could not defend themselves.

 In the end, the Knesset adopted a version of the law’s tenth and eleventh paragraphs, which allowed the court to exempt from criminal responsibility or reduce their sentence only in the rare instances in which someone acted under the immediate threat of death or, alternatively, someone who “did or omitted to do the act with intent to avert consequences more serious than those that resulted from the act or omission, and actually averted them.”
+This legislation did not come before a debate between members of Mapai and Mapam about the way one should treat members of the Jewish councils, policemen and kapos.
+The representative of Mapam, Bar Yehuda, thought that the law should leave it in the hands of the court to decide if to release someone from legal responsibility.
+This permission to release from legal responsibility could apply to a person who was a member of the underground as well as a person who attempted to prevent worse consequences.

+The representative of Mapai, Knesset member Joseph Lam, refused to accept the idea that only a representative of the underground or someone who acted to prevent worse consequences would be released from legal responsibility.
+He, like the leader of his party Ben-Gurion, presented a conciliatory approach to the Jewish masses in Europe:

+Knesset Member, do not forget that this paragraph [no. 10] speaks of a persecuted person and we should not demand from a persecuted person – just in order to prove to history that the Jewish people is clean and kosher – that he behave in a different way from the way we all would have behaved.
+If I fight for the rights of that victim I see all of us, how we might have behaved in those circumstances; since I refute [the argument] that you and I would have behaved any different from many of the persecuted….